Kelvin Choi, Ph.D., M.P.H.

 Scientific Expertise

-Social determinants of health, commercial determinants of health, commercial tobacco use disparities, public health policy
+Psychosocial factors, commercial tobacco use disparities, and public health policy

 Research and Programmatic Interests

 Commercial tobacco use remains the number one cause of preventable death in the United States.
-While the prevalence of cigarette smoking has declined in the past few decades, such decline is not equal across social determinants of health; the prevalence of cigarette smoking varies greatly by race and ethnicity, sex, socioeconomic status, geographical region, and other social determinants of health.
-Additionally, the tobacco industry continues to leverage commercial determinants of health (e.g., product development, marketing, distribution) to target populations who are socially disadvantaged.
+While the prevalence of cigarette smoking has declined in the past few decades, such decline is not equal across social determinants of health; the prevalence of cigarette smoking varies greatly by race and ethnicity, sex, socioeconomic status, geographical region, and other psychosocial factors.

 Research Projects

-We apply this perspective to understand and identify the combinations of social identities and circumstances that result in high prevalence of tobacco product use, through the application of advanced statistical models and machine learning.
+We examine how combinations of sociodemographic factors and circumstances lead to a high prevalence of tobacco product use using advanced statistical models and machine learning.

 Using Population-Based Studies to Examine the Interplay Between Tobacco Product Marketing and Use Behaviors

-Using population-based cross-sectional and longitudinal studies, TRDC Lab examine how exposure to commercial determinants of health (e.g., tobacco product price discounting) differ by social identity and circumstances.
-TRDC Lab also assess how such disparities in exposure are related to disparities in tobacco product use behaviors.
+TRDC Lab examines how exposure to tobacco marketing (e.g., tobacco product price discounting) differs by social identity and circumstances.
+TRDC Lab also assesses how such disparities in exposure are related to disparities in tobacco product use behaviors.

-Investigating the Psychosocial Mechanisms Underlying the Relationships Between Social Determinants of Health, Commercial Determinants of Health, and Tobacco Product Use
+Investigating the Psychosocial Mechanisms Underlying the Relationships Between Psychosocial Factors and Tobacco Product Use

-TRDC Lab use online and laboratory-based experiments (e.g., eye tracking, emotional coding, electroencephalography) to understand how tobacco marketing strategies influence perceptions and beliefs of—and intention to engage with—commercial tobacco use.
+TRDC Lab uses online and laboratory-based experiments (e.g., eye tracking, emotional coding, electroencephalography) to understand how tobacco marketing strategies influence perceptions and beliefs about—and intentions to engage in—commercial tobacco use.

 Forecasting and Evaluating Tobacco Control Interventions and Policies